The Second Nun's Tale: Synopsis

 A Roman maiden, Cecilia, is to be wedded to a man Valerian.
 Cecilia asks Valerian to swear not to betray her if she tells her secret, that she has an angel that watches over her, Christianity being a crime at the time.
 The angel will slay anyone who touches her.
 Valerian must be baptized and purged of sin before he can see the angel, so Cecilia sends him on a journey to Saint Urban, who is in hiding.
 Valerian finds Saint Urban and is converted.
 When he sees Cecilia's guardian angel, he is granted a wish: that his brother Tiburce be given the same gift of conversion.
 This is accomplished, again through Saint Urban.

 The prefect Almachius orders them to be seized, but Maximus, the officer sent for them, is converted by Cecilia.
 Both Tiburce and Valerian nonetheless submit to the execution as an act of martyrdom to their new faith, and as their heads fall their spirits rise up to heaven, a miracle which Maximus uses to convert many others.
-Eventually, Almachius orders his men to capture Cecilia, and when she is brought before him she refuses worship the Roman gods; Almachius commands her to worship the gods and boasts of his power; Cecilia shows him the foolishness of his arguments.
+Eventually, Almachius orders his men to capture Cecilia, and when she is brought before him she refuses to worship the Roman gods; Almachius commands her to worship the gods and boasts of his power; Cecilia shows him the foolishness of his arguments.
 She is condemned to be burned in a "bath of flames"; she survives a night and a day.
 A tormentor attempts to behead her, striking three times.
 She survives for three days, preaching the faith.
 Finally she dies; her house becomes the church of St. Cecilia in Rome, where it survives "[u]nto this day" (l.
 552).